MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 Lingering objects can occur if a domain controller stops replicating changes to or from the rest of the replication topology for a time, and then starts replicating again (for example, if the server has to be physically disconnected and moved, and then reconnected).
 When a domain controller doesn't replicate for a period that is longer than the TSL, the domain controller might not receive one or more tombstone objects.
 As a result, one or more objects that are deleted from the forest on all other domain controllers might remain on the disconnected domain controller.
 Such objects are called lingering objects.

-When this domain controller starts replicating again, it acts as a source replication partner that has an object that its destination partner does not have.
+When this domain controller starts replicating again, it acts as a source replication partner that has an object that its destination partner doesn't have.
 The destination domain controller responds in one of two ways:

-- If the `Strict Replication Consistency` registry key is enabled on the destination domain controller, that domain controller recognizes that it cannot update the object.
+- If the `Strict Replication Consistency` registry key is enabled on the destination domain controller, that domain controller recognizes that it can't update the object.
 The destination domain controller locally stops inbound replication of the directory partition from the source domain controller.

 - If the `Strict Replication Consistency` registry key is disabled on the destination domain controller, that domain controller requests the full replica of the object.
 This operation reintroduces the object into the forest.
 From an administrative point of view, an object that you deleted reappears.

 Lingering objects don't always cause noticeable symptoms.
 Under the following conditions, lingering objects might remain undetected:

-- An administrator, an application, or a service does not update the lingering object.
+- An administrator, an application, or a service doesn't update the lingering object.
-- An administrator, an application, or a service does not try to create an object that has the same name in the domain.
+- An administrator, an application, or a service doesn't try to create an object that has the same name in the domain.
-- An administrator, an application, or a service does not try to create an object by using the same user principal name (UPN) in the forest.
+- An administrator, an application, or a service doesn't try to create an object by using the same user principal name (UPN) in the forest.

 ### Causes of long disconnections